 The CR-10 V2 comes with a standard 24V heated bed and delivers up to 100 °C.

-Artillery X1 is equiped with AC heated bed and solid state relay to control it.
-This is modern aproach with clear adventages – higher temperatures (up to 130 °C) and fast heating.
+Artillery X1 is equipped with AC heated bed and solid state relay to control it.
+This is a modern approach with clear advantages – higher temperatures (up to 130 °C) and fast heating.
 The bed reaches 80℃ in less than 2 minutes.

 Extruder and print head